nikhilsath/crossbook/README.md

 * **Navigation:** Centralized in `templates/base.html`, providing consistent header navigation and action buttons across all entity pages.
 * **Database Layer:** Abstracted in the `db/` package (`database.py`, `schema.py`, `records.py`, `relationships.py`) for connection handling, schema loading, CRUD operations, and relationship management.
 * **Logging:** Python’s `logging` module tracks errors and activity.

+## Launch (Local)

+Run the app locally with Python:

+1. Create a virtual environment and install dependencies
+   - `python3 -m venv venv && source venv/bin/activate`
+   - `pip install -r requirements.txt`
+2. Start the web server
+   - `python main.py`
+3. Open your browser at `http://127.0.0.1:5000`

+Notes:
+- On first run, you’ll be redirected to the setup wizard at `/wizard` to initialize the database.
+- For CSV imports and automation rules, start the worker in another terminal: `huey_consumer.py imports.tasks.huey`.

 ### Future Cloud Migration